Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The workflow layer is not very configurable yet.
 At the moment there are three predefined workflows available which can be defined in the model for each [entity](#entity).
 For more information see [entity workflow types](#entity-workflow-type).

-In future (probably for version 0.8) it is planned to create a dedicated layer for modeling only possible workflow states and actions.
+In future (probably for version 0.8) it is planned to create a dedicated layer for modelling only possible workflow states and actions.